CWT-Enhanced Vibration Sensing With Time-Frequency Region Localization Using YOLO: Introduction

-In contrast, continuous wavelet transform (CWT)~\cite{Morelt}, particularly with Morlet wavelets, offers multi-resolution analysis with better localization of both time and frequency content.
-Its ability to highlight transient features and scale-varying patterns makes it especially effective for capturing early bearing faults~\cite{Patil2024}, which may be subtle and masked by background variations.
-Therefore, CWT serves as a powerful front-end transformation for fault-related pattern enhancement in complex industrial settings.
+Several classical time-frequency analysis methods, such as short-time Fourier transform (STFT), Wigner-Ville distribution (WVD)~\cite{WVD}, and Hilbert-Huang transform (HHT)~\cite{EMD_HHT}, have been widely adopted to characterize non-stationary vibration signals.
+However, these approaches suffer from inherent limitations, such as fixed time-frequency resolution, cross-term interference, and sensitivity to noise, which restrict their effectiveness in complex sensing environments~\cite{Zhang2020_DLReview,Neupane2020_Review}.
+In contrast, continuous wavelet transform (CWT)~\cite{Morelt}, particularly with Morlet wavelets, provides multi-resolution analysis with better localization in both time and frequency.
+Its ability to highlight transient and scale-varying patterns makes it especially effective for exposing early fault signatures that are otherwise difficult to observe in raw vibration measurements~\cite{Patil2024}.

-While CWT effectively transforms vibration signals into informative two-dimensional time-frequency representations, the subsequent classification stage remains critical.
-In recent years, deep learning (DL) methods have emerged as powerful tools for bearing fault diagnosis due to their end-to-end learning capability and feature extraction strength~\cite{Xia2018_CNN_Multisensor, Pan2018_CNNLSTM, Zhang2020_DLReview, Neupane2020_Review}.
-Xia et al.~\cite{Xia2018_CNN_Multisensor} demonstrated early success using CNNs on multi-sensor signals.
-Pan et al.~\cite{Pan2018_CNNLSTM} proposed a hybrid CNN-LSTM model, laying the foundation for Chen et al.~\cite{Chen2021_MCNNLSTM}, who further extended it with multi-scale kernels and stacked LSTMs, and reported over $98\%$ accuracy on bearing datasets.

-Despite these achievements, most DL-based models perform global classification on entire signal segments, lacking the spatial interpretability and localization capabilities necessary for fault-aware maintenance.
-Hakim et al.~\cite{Hakim2023_Review} emphasized this limitation in their systematic taxonomy, highlighting challenges such as interpretability, data dependency, and the need for lightweight architectures suitable for embedded deployment.

-To address these limitations, we propose a framework that combines CWT-based time-frequency spectrograms with You Only Look Once (YOLO)-based object detection models, including YOLOv9~\cite{wang2025yolov9}, YOLOv10~\cite{wang2024yolov10}, and YOLOv11~\cite{ultralytics2025yolov11} to localize and classify fault patterns simultaneously.
-This approach leverages YOLO’s unified detection pipeline, which is optimized for both accuracy and speed, to enables fast and spatially explainable bearing fault diagnostics.
-To the best of our knowledge, this is the first study to explore YOLO-based spatial detection in time-frequency spectrograms for industrial bearing fault applications.
-The main contributions of this letter are as follows:

-\begin{itemize} \item We propose a novel bearing fault diagnosis framework that combines CWT with YOLOv9, v10, and v11 to detect and classify fault patterns directly on time-frequency spectrograms.

-\item The diagnostic task is reformulated as a spatial object detection problem, enabling region-aware visualization of fault patterns across time and frequency axes.

-\item The proposed method is validated on three publicly available benchmark datasets, including Case Western Reserve University (CWRU)~\cite{CWRU}, Paderborn University (PU)~\cite{PU}, and the Intelligent Maintenance Systems (IMS) dataset~\cite{IMS}, covering a wide range of operating conditions and fault types, and demonstrating strong generalizability.

-\item This work is the first unified application of YOLOv9, v10, and v11 for spectrogram-based fault diagnosis, offering a transferable solution that balances high detection accuracy with model compactness and visual interpretability. \end{itemize}